roscoe81/northcliff_spl_monitor/README.md

 # Northcliff SPL Monitor
 A Python Script that performs a basic sound pressure level monitor using the Pimoroni Enviro+

 This script explores the potential of using the Pimoroni Enviro+ as a sound pressure level monitor.
-Its functionality is currently limited due to its narrow frequency range, an approximated A-curve compensation over 3 frequency bands and limited calibration.
+Its functionality is currently limited due to its use of an approximated A-curve compensation over 3 frequency bands and limited calibration.
 It should therefore not be used when accurate sound pressure level reading are required and should only be used as a base for future development.

+Version 1.0 now uses streaming to overcome the microphone's startup "plop" that was identified in the excellent review [here](https://flipreview.com/review-of-pimoronis-enviro-board-part2-lcd-noise-level-lightproximity/)

 # Setup
 sudo apt-get update